donquixote/drupal-crumbs/README.txt

 - system path fragments
 - existing path alias fragments
 - not yet existent pathauto alias fragments
+- organic groups
+- forum paths

 Features:
 - easy to extend.
 - admin form to rearrange rules. no further configuration needed.
-- guaranteed consistency: If you click on one link in the breadcrumb, this item's breadcrumb trail will be the respective sub-trail of the child trail.
+- guaranteed consistency: If d's breadcrumb is "a > b > c > d", then d's breadcrumb is "a > b > c".
+- infinite loop prevention.

 Requirements:
-- PHP 5.x
+- PHP 5.2

 How it works:
-A rule is an object that takes a path and returns a parent path.
+A plugin is an object that takes a path and returns a parent path.
 If the rule returns NULL, the next rule is tried.

 This process is repeated with the parent path, until either